 The growing sector provides an array of English-medium schools offering the curriculums of Britain, the United States or the International Baccalaureate Organisation, as well as bi-lingual, dual-stream schools that also offer instruction in Kazakh or Russian and the Kazakh national curriculum.
 Coeducational day schooling is the norm.

 Among the oldest are Almaty International School, which was opened in 1993 by the Quality Schools International (QSI) group, and Miras International School Almaty, which was founded in 1995.
 Haileybury Almaty, which opened in 2008, was the first the sister campus of a British public school to be established in Central Asia.

 QSI now runs three schools across Kazakhstan, while Miras and Haileybury have both set up sister schools in Nur-Sultan.
-There are nine IB World Schools, of which three, the International School of Nur-Sultan, and the two Miras international schools, are authorised to offer all three IB programmes.
+There are 13 IB World Schools, of which four, the International School of Nur-Sultan, Kazakhstan International School and the two Miras international schools, are authorised to offer all three IB programmes.

 Accrediting bodies active in Kazakhstan include the Council of International Schools, the Association of Christian Schools International, The Council of British International Schools and the Middle States Association of Colleges and Schools.